 La Antica Norceria Viola

 Calling all meat lovers!
-This proscuitteria sits right on the edge of the piazza and is the perfect place to sample some of the best cured meats in the neighborhood.
-A family run business, the shop is filled to the brim with different types of meat.
-Ask to taste any that take your fancy!
-If you want to take some home, they’ll wrap it up in an air tight and sealed bag for you that is airplane friendly.
+This prosciutteria sits right on the edge of the piazza and is the perfect place to sample some of the best cured meats in the neighborhood.
+This family-owned shop is filled to the brim with different types of meat.
+If you want to take some home, they’ll wrap it up in an airtight, airplane-friendly bag.

 Address: Piazza Campo de’ Fiori, 43 | Hours: Mon-Sat 10:30a.m.-10p.m.